 Water is something that all living things need to stay healthy.

-This is why if a plant is not getting enough water, and is wilting, we water.
+This is why if a plant is not getting enough water, and it's wilting, we water it.
 This helps the plant recover!

 How?
 Plants take up water through their roots and lose water from their leaves.

 There are tiny tubes running up the stem of the plant which carries water from the roots to the rest of the plant.

 We might think that the more water you give a plant the more it will grow, but this is not true.

 Like you, a plant needs to have just enough water, but not too much.

 Some plants, like those that live on the edges of ponds and rivers, do well in wet conditions.